Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Introduction

 where the number of terms in the sum is $\me := \bce{ \log_2(\eo/\e) }$ (with $\eo := L \sup_{\bx,\by \in \cX } \lno{ \bx - \by }$) and the associated scales are given by $\e_{\me} := \e$ and $\e_k := \eo 2^{-k}$ for all $k \in \{0,1,\ldots,\me-1\}$.

 The equivalence we prove in Section~\ref{s:hansen} between $S_\mathrm{C}(f,\e)$ and $\int_\cX \mathrm{d}\bx/(f(\bxs) - f(\bx) + \e)^d$ solves in particular the question left open by \citet{hansen1991number}.
-The upper bound we prove for the certified DOO algorithm in Section~\ref{s:improvedDOO} also indicates that the bound $S_\mathrm{C}(f,\e)$ and the equivalent integral bound can be achieved with a computationally much more tractable algorithm.
-Indeed, the Piyavskii-Shubert algorithm requires at every step $n$ to solve an inner global Lipschitz optimization problem close to the computation of a Voronoi diagram (see discussion in \citealt[Section 1.1]{bouttier2020regret}), hence a running time believed to grow as $n^{\Omega(d)}$ after $n$ function evaluations.
+The upper bound we prove for the certified DOO algorithm in Section~\ref{s:improvedDOO} also indicates that the bound $S_\mathrm{C}(f,\e)$ and the equivalent integral bound can be achieved with a computationally much more tractable algorithm.\footnote{Tractability refers to running time (number of elementary operations) and not number of evaluations of $f$.} Indeed, the Piyavskii-Shubert algorithm requires at every step $n$ to solve an inner global Lipschitz optimization problem close to the computation of a Voronoi diagram (see discussion in \citealt[Section 1.1]{bouttier2020regret}), hence a running time believed to grow as $n^{\Omega(d)}$ after $n$ function evaluations.
 On the contrary, as detailed in Remark~\ref{rem:runningtimeDOO} (Section~\ref{s:improvedDOO}), the running time of our certified version of the DOO algorithm is only of the order of $n \log (n)$ after $n$ of evaluations of $f$.

 \paragraph{Connections with the bandit optimization literature: upper bounds.} Our work is also strongly connected to the bandit optimization literature, in which multiple authors studied the global Lipschitz optimization problem with zeroth-order (or \emph{bandit}) feedback, either with perfect (deterministic) or noisy (stochastic) observations.
 In the deterministic setting considered here, these papers show that though the number $(L/\epsilon)^d$ of evaluations associated to a naive grid search is optimal for worst-case Lipschitz functions (e.g., Thm~1.1.2 by \citealt{nesterov2003introductory}), sequential algorithms can approximately optimize more benign functions with a much smaller number of evaluations.
 Examples of algorithms with such guarantees in the deterministic setting are the branch-and-bound algorithm by \citet{Per-90-OptimizationComplexity}, the DOO algorithm by \citet{munos2011optimistic} or the LIPO algorithm by \citet{MaVa-17-LipBandits}.
 Examples of algorithms in the stochastic setting are the HOO algorithm by \citet{bubeck2011x} or the (generic yet computationally challenging) Zooming algorithm by \citet{kleinberg2008multi,kleinberg2019bandits}.
 More examples and references can be found in the textbooks by \citet{Mun-14-MonteCarloTreeSearch} and \citet{slivkins2019introduction}.